fengyuruhui98/File/write/Daily/癸卯日志/April.md

 >old snow beers ￥20.00

 ## Daily
 Morning after we ate at the canteen we went to the Village and then we worked all the day.
 Liuguangou and Zhengyuying went to nanjing and would not back until next week.
-Morning, I ordered some coffee and then at noon, we went to the resturant at the corner and ate the HUnagmen surou together and then we went back taking the car of the project department, then Shuisheng
+Morning, I ordered some coffee and then at noon, we went to the resturant at the corner and ate the HUnagmen surou together and then we went back taking the car of the project department, then Shuisheng and I went to the outside to find some thing to eat and Shuisheng want to find the Yoghourt of Weiquan, then we went to the mutton store for the noodles and I took a head and two legs for dinner.
+Shuisheng said that he would not come to me and I called Chenjingpeng that if he would come and we talked and drunk.
+Then I packed the head we left without ate.

 # 21:47 Fri, Apr 21, 2023